Sahle Tsegazeab (Wedi Itay)

 Freelance:

-Sahle was a civil servant in Eritrea’s attorney general’s office who contributed articles to newspapers, including the state-owned Haddas Ertra and later, under the pen name Wedi Itay, for the privately owned Zemen.
+Sahle was a civil servant in Eritrea’s attorney general’s office who contributed articles to newspapers, including the state-owned Haddas Ertra and later, under the pen name Wedi Itay, to the privately owned Zemen.

-Abraham told CPJ that state security officers summoned Sahle in October 2001, following a September 2001 crackdown on the press, a few days before a planned trip to South Africa for postgraduate studies.
+Abraham told CPJ that state security officers summoned Sahle in October 2001, a few days before a planned trip to South Africa for postgraduate studies.

 Daniel Mekonnen, head of the Eritrean Law Society in exile, wrote in a 2004 article for the Eritrea Human Rights Electronic Archive website, which documents abuses against Eritreans, that he was also part of the cohort of students slated to travel to South Africa.
 Daniel, a former judge in Eritrea, said he last saw Sahle in the Eritrean capital, Asmara, in late October and only realized that his friend had disappeared when he failed to join the departing group at the airport on November 1.
 Daniel described Sahle as a “strong proponent of good governance” who paid a price for his writing.

-Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled out of the country by people fleeing into exile suggested that seven of the journalists arrested in 2001 have died in custody—including Sahle who is believed to have died from lack of medical treatment in the northeastern Eiraeiro prison camp.
+Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled out by people fleeing into exile suggested that seven of the journalists arrested in 2001 have died in custody — including Sahle who is believed to have died from lack of medical treatment in the northeastern Eiraeiro prison camp.
 CPJ confirmed in 2007 that one of the journalists, Fesshaye “Joshua” Yohannes, died in secret detention.

-In a 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and "in good hands."
-Asked if they would face trial, Osman said they would "when the government decides" since some were "political prisoners."
+In a 2016 interview about the journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and "in good hands" and would face trial "when the government decides” since some were "political prisoners."

-In 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of journalists in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”
+In 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the journalists’ arrest in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”